Poltergeist III: Post-production

 At the time Poltergeist III began shooting in spring of 1987, Heather O'Rourke had been ill with flu-like symptoms and subsequently underwent medical treatment during parts of the filming.
 Principal photography for the movie lasted from April 13 to June 26 of that year, with June 10, 1988 as the film's scheduled release date.
 After O'Rourke completed filming, she returned home to California with her illness appearing to be in remission.
-However, in late January 1988, O'Rourke suddenly became ill again, her condition rapidly deteriorated, and she died on February 1, 1988 (barely a month after her 12th birthday) during Poltergeist IIIs post-production period.
+In late January 1988, O'Rourke suddenly became ill again, her condition rapidly deteriorated, and she died on February 1, 1988 (barely a month after her 12th birthday) during Poltergeist IIIs post-production period.

 After the completed film was rated PG by the MPAA in November 1987, Sherman and the studio decided to re-shoot at least part of the ending with a different special effects sequence.
 In the original ending that was scrapped after O'Rourke's death, when Patricia jumps through the glass pane into the apartment, she finds Carol Anne, Donna, Scott, Bruce and Tangina frozen and dying.
 She then also becomes imprisoned in ice and gets attacked by Kane and her evil mirror reflection who want the necklace.
 Patricia tries to repel them and declares unconditional love for her family, but trips over frozen Tangina and falls to the floor.
 Suddenly, Tangina frees her arm from the ice and grabs the necklace.
 She convinces Kane that she is the one who can take him to the other side, not Carol Anne.
 Kane puts his hand on the necklace, but instead of ascending, his face cracks and he explodes.
 The blast frees everyone, but annihilates Tangina and causes a violent thunderstorm.
 Patricia, Carol Anne, Donna, Scott and Bruce finally leave the mirror dimension.
-Carol Anne sees a reflection of smiling Tangina in the mirror who waves at them and sheds a tear.
+Carol Anne sees a reflection of a smiling Tangina in the mirror who waves at them and sheds a tear.

 Planning and design for the new SFX make-ups took place between December 1987 and January 1988, with a possible shooting date set for early February.
-Following O'Rourke's death, Sherman did not want to complete the film, but pressure from the studio prevailed, and the entire ending was re-shot in March 1988 using a stand-in for O'Rourke, 7 year old child actress Heather Holty.
+Following O'Rourke's death, Sherman did not want to complete the film, but pressure from the studio prevailed, and the entire ending was re-shot in March 1988 using a body double for O'Rourke, seven-year-old child actress Heather Holty.
 In April, a re-edited version of the film including the new ending was submitted to the MPAA, after which it received a PG-13 rating.
 The finished film proved to be a critical and box office failure.

-Sherman has said that although he is proud of portions of the movie (particularly the creative use of mechanical "in camera" effects instead of the traditional optical effects often seen in movies of that genre), it is the least favorite of his films.
+Sherman stated that in an interview decades later that it was still hard for him to watch the film.